Why Did God Say That David Was After His Will?

-David was a king who was deeply venerated and supported by the Israelites.
+David was a king who was greatly venerated and supported by the Israelites.

-At the mention of David, many of his brave deeds will appear in my mind: He killed the giant Goliath by slinging a stone at him; he bravely went out to battle and won every battle; he praised Jehovah God with the psaltery and harp. … But I also remember his blemish—killing Uriah and taking his wife Bathsheba by force.
+At the mention of David, many of his brave deeds come to my mind: He killed the giant Goliath by slinging a stone at him; he bravely went out to battle and won every battle; he praised Jehovah God with the psaltery and harp. … But I also remember his blemish—killing Uriah and taking his wife Bathsheba by force.

-From the verses, we can see that when King David was old, he didn’t get heat while sleeping, and then his servants brought a very beautiful young girl to his bed to join him under the quilt and keep him warm.
-But King David didn’t approach to her.
-It is clear from the fact that David’s previous transgression offended God’s disposition, but after understanding this he could thoroughly repent and change, and in his whole life he only committed adultery once.
-We must say that according to his identity and position, it is not easy for him to do so.
+From the verses, we can see that when King David was old, he couldn’t get warm while sleeping, and then his servants brought a very beautiful young girl to his bed to join him under the quilt and keep him warm.
+But King David didn’t move near her.
+It is clear from the fact that David’s transgression offended God’s disposition, but after understanding this he could thoroughly repent and change, and so in his whole life he only committed adultery once.
+We must say that according to his identity and position, it could not have been easy for him to do so.
 This precisely proves that hiswas real and that he had a heart of revering God.
-And he didn’t dare to despise God’s words and didn’t want to dishonor God’s name again.
+And he didn’t dare to despise God’s words again and didn’t want to dishonor again.
 It is because of his true repentance before God that he won God’s mercy and tolerance toward him, and God no longer remembered his transgression.

 However, seeing that God approved David, many of us do not understand it and have a prejudice against him, for we think that David once committed adultery, and took another’s wife by force and killed her husband.
 It must be said that we don’t know David’s nature and substance.
-Although David committed adultery, yet after repenting, he didn’t occupy other women again, and he remained unmoved even when a beautiful young girl lay in his bosom.
-Therefore, we can see that David repented thoroughly in this aspect.
-As far as his substance was concerned, David was a good person.
-It can be said that from ancient times up till the present, there’s no one king in the world that is better than David on this point.
+Although David committed adultery, yet after repenting, he didn’t seize other women again, and he remained unmoved even when a beautiful young girl lay in his bosom.
+Therefore, we can see that David thoroughly repented in this aspect.
+As far as his substance is concerned, David was a good person.
+It can be said that from ancient times up till the present, there’s been no king in the world better than David on this point.

 David Built the Temple

-The verses say, “Furthermore David the king said to all the congregation, ... and the work is great: for the palace is not for man, but for the LORD God.
+The Bible says, “Furthermore David the king said to all the congregation, ... and the work is great: for the palace is not for man, but for Jehovah God.
 Now I have prepared with all my might for the house of my God the gold for things to be made of gold, and the silver for things of silver, and the brass for things of brass, the iron for things of iron, and wood for things of wood; onyx stones, and stones to be set, glistering stones, and of divers colors, and all manner of precious stones, and marble stones in abundance.
-Moreover, because I have set my affection to the house of my God, I have of my own proper good, of gold and silver, which I have given to the house of my God, over and above all that I have prepared for the holy house. … Why David blessed the LORD before all the congregation: and David said, Blessed be you, LORD God of Israel our father, for ever and ever” (1 Chronicles 29:1-10).
+Moreover, because I have set my affection to the house of my God, I have of my own proper good, of gold and silver, which I have given to the house of my God, over and above all that I have prepared for the holy house. … Why David blessed Jehovah before all the congregation: and David said, Blessed be you, Jehovah God of Israel our father, for ever and ever” (1 Chronicles 29:1-10).

-David showed the most consideration for God’s will and his wish during his lifetime was to build the temple for Jehovah God.
-When he saw that after people were corrupted by Satan, they often committed sins, worshiped Satan, and worshiped idols, he contemplated building a temple of worshiping God, so that more people could come before God and worship God.
+David showed the most consideration for God’s will, and his wish during his lifetime was to build a temple for Jehovah God.
+When he saw that after people were corrupted by Satan, they often committed sins, worshiped Satan, and worshiped idols, he contemplated building a temple for worshiping God, so that more people could come before God and worship God.
 David had a heart that reveres God and loves God.
 He gave every care to God’s will, and he could worry about God’s worries and think about what God was thinking about, and truly paid a price.
-From the records of the verses, we can see that he prepared all things for building the temple with all his heart and effort, and donated all of his savings.
-Although David didn’t finish building the temple in his lifetime, he told his son Solomon to continue with his wish that he hadn’t fulfilled all his life, and finally the temple was built.
+From the records of the verses, we can see that he used all his heart and effort to prepare all things for building the temple, and donated all of his wealth.
+Although David couldn’t see the temple finished in his lifetime, he told his son Solomon to continue with his wish that he hadn’t fulfilled all his life, and finally the temple was built.